 The quadrat approach relies on large hydrologic areas containing multiple owl territories as the basic sampling units (Map 1).
 The hydrologic units are based on significant watershed areas (e.g., Freshwater Creek, Elk River), using the dividing ridgelines as the boundaries between units.
 Where necessary to maximize sampling efficiency, hydrologic units were combined into logical units, resulting in a total of 20 quadrats.
 In other words, if a hydrologic unit on the periphery of the covered lands contained a relatively small portion of HRC covered property, then it was incorporated into an adjoining, logical unit.
-During the 2022 season, quadrats 1, 5, 15, and 16 were surveyed (Freshwater, Corbett Ranch in the Van Duzen River drainage, McCann, and South Rainbow in the Mattole drainage).
+During the 2023 season, quadrats 2, 7, 9 and 11 were surveyed (Elk River, Stitz Creek on the north side of the Lower Eel River drainage, Root Creek in the Van Duzen River drainage, and Bear Creek in the Lower Eel River drainage).
 The basic methods and reporting requirements of the quadrat sampling approach are as follows:

-1. Using USFWS night survey protocol techniques, conduct three survey visits of all suitable habitat in the four quadrats for that sample year.
+- 1. Using USFWS night survey protocol techniques, conduct three survey visits of all suitable habitat in the four quadrats for that sample year. - Use daytime follow-up visits (again using USFWS techniques) to check occupancy and reproductive status of all known sites in the quadrat (including any core sites).

-- Use daytime follow-up visits (again using USFWS techniques) to check occupancy and reproductive status of all known sites in the quadrat (including any core sites). - 3.
-In addition to the visits in item # 2, use daytime follow-up visits to check occupancy and status of any sites contacted on the night surveys. - 4.
+- 3. In addition to the visits in item # 2, use daytime follow-up visits to check occupancy and status of any sites contacted on the night surveys. - 4.
 In addition to calculating the values of pair occupancy and reproductive rate for the management objectives of HCP §6.2.1 for the core sites, also calculate the results of the same values for all sites monitored in the quadrats.
-These combined data will be used to track pair occupancy and reproductive trends over time, and will be compared to information gathered on spotted owls at other study sites in northern California. - 5.
+These combined data will be used to track pair occupancy and reproductive trends over time and will be compared to information gathered on spotted owls at other study sites in northern California. - 5.
 Prior to 1 June each year HRC shall report to the USFWS and the CDFW on the quantity and distribution of suitable spotted owl habitat in the quadrats and on the covered lands as a whole.
 This information will be used to help understand potential reasons why management objectives may not be met, and potential means of correction (e.g., HCP §6.2.3 # 6). - 6.
 All survey and status visit results, as well as habitat information from item # 5, will be reported annually in the HCP Annual Report, due each year on 1 February.